Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Proposed Method

-However, hard assignments would result in piece-wise constant functions with null gradients, making back-propagation ineffective.
-Therefore, we make use of probabilistic relaxations, inspired by works such as ~\cite{irsoy2012soft}, to make the tree learning problem differentiable, hence to allow the learning of the split parameters $\Theta \vcentcolon= \{\theta_t\}_{t=1}^{\cT_B}$ jointly by gradient descent and so that they are optimal for retrieval.
-Such manipulations effectively relax the hard routes into soft ones $\zb_i \in [0, 1]^{|\mathcal{T}|}$, where each element $\zb_{i,t}$ can now be interpreted as the probability of the input traversing node $t$ (see~\Cref{fig:tree-training}).
+Hard context-to-node assignments would result in piece-wise constant functions with null gradients, making back-propagation ineffective.
+Therefore, we make use of probabilistic relaxations, inspired by works such as that of~\citet{irsoy2012soft}, to make the tree learning problem differentiable, hence allowing the learning of the split parameters jointly by gradient descent so that they are optimal for retrieval.
+In such a relaxation, a split function $s_{\theta_t}$ outputs a soft routing score rather than a hard left/right decision.
+This replaces hard routes through the tree with a probability distribution over the $|T|$ nodes of the tree, encoded by a vector $\mathbf{z}_i \in [0,1]^{|T|}$, where each entry $\mathbf{z}_{i,t}$ denotes the probability that input $i$ reaches node $t$ (see~\Cref{fig:architecture}).